 How to Make a Great Stew Recipe

-Stew is the name of a dish, but it is also a cooking method.
+Stew is the name of a dish and a cooking method.
 Stew, the dish, is loosely defined as meat or fish and vegetables cooked by stewing.
 Stew, the cooking method, is a moist heat cooking process by which meat and vegetables are slowly simmered in a flavorful liquid.

 Stews v.
 Braises

-A little Stew History
+A Little Stewing History

 Cooking by boiling has occurred for literally tens of thousands of years.
-This technique has been refined over the years, of course, and references to more modern stews can be found throughout recorded history, from the lentil stew in the Biblical story of Cain and Abel to Hungarian Goulash with paprika in the 1700’s to Byron’s reference to Irish Stew in 1814.
+This technique has been refined over the years, of course, and references to more modern stews can be found throughout recorded history, from the lentil stew in the Biblical story of Cain and Abel to Hungarian Goulash with paprika in the 1700s to Byron’s reference to Irish Stew in 1814.

 What to Stew

-The best cuts of meat for stewing are the toughest cuts – the ones found nearest the “hoof and the horn.”
-Prime stewing candidates include shank, brisket, chuck, oxtail and round.
+The best cuts of meat for stewing are the toughest ones found nearest the “hoof and the horn.”
+Prime stewing candidates include shank, brisket, chuck, oxtail, and round.
 Don’t limit your stews to beef, though.
 Irish stew shines because of lamb or mutton, and carnitas is a fantastic crispy pork stew.
 And don’t forget the chicken.
-After all, dark meat chicken is the star of Coq au Vin.
+After all, dark-meat chicken is the star of Coq au Vin.

 You can also stew vegetables.
-French Ratatouille is just stewed vegetables, and good individual candidates for stewing include eggplant, tomatoes, celery, celery root, leeks, cabbage, fennel and almost any tough greens, such as collard greens, chard, kale or mustard greens.
+French Ratatouille is just stewed vegetables, and good individual candidates for stewing include eggplant, tomatoes, celery, celery root, leeks, cabbage, fennel, and almost any tough greens, such as collard greens, chard, kale, or mustard greens.